 Lepus americanus [Snowshoe Hare]

-× Lepus europaeus [European Hare] See review in Chang and Hancock 1967.???
+× Lepus europaeus [European Hare] (???
+To complete this entry, see review in Chang and Hancock 1967.)

 Lepus callotis [White-sided Jackrabbit]